oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 revealed fundamental weaknesses and MUST NOT be used.

 ## Key Binding {#key_binding_security}

 Key Binding aims to ensure that the presenter of an SD-JWT credential is actually the legitimate Holder of the credential.
-An SD-JWT with Key Binding contains a public key, or a reference to a public key, that corresponds to a private key possessed by the Holder.
+An SD-JWT compatible with Key Binding contains a public key, or a reference to a public key, that corresponds to a private key possessed by the Holder.
 The Verifier requires that the Holder prove possession of that private key when presenting the SD-JWT credential.

 Without Key Binding, a Verifier only gets the proof that the